2010 United States Senate election in North Dakota: Campaign

 Hoeven was challenged in the race by North Dakota state senator Tracy Potter of Bismarck.
 Potter received the endorsement of the North Dakota Democratic-NPL Party at its state convention on March 27, 2010.
 Governor Hoeven and Senator Potter advanced to the November 2, 2010 general election following balloting in North Dakota's primary election, which was held on June 8, 2010.
 Neither candidate faced any significant opposition in the primary election.

 Aggregate polling throughout 2010 indicated that Hoeven had large double-digit leads against Potter.
 Hoeven was enormously popular and enjoyed instant name recognition throughout the state of North Dakota.
-Having won an unprecedented third consecutive four-year term as governor in November 2008, his election in 2010 to the U.S. Senate appeared to be all but a sure thing even before the campaign officially started.
+Having won an unprecedented third consecutive four-year term as governor in November 2008, his election in 2010 to the U.S. Senate was all but certain.

 John Hoeven was sworn into the U.S. Senate on January 3, 2011.
+As of 2026, 2010 is the last U.S. Senate race in North Dakota where any candidate won every county.